360ls/stitcher/README.md

 Then start the CLI and choose the streaming option.

 ## Generate Documentation
+The documentation is generated in a directory called `360ls-stitcher-docs` in the parent directory of the project.

 ```bash
 make html
 ```

-The generated documentation should be in the `docs/build` directory.
+The generated documentation should be in the `360ls-stitcher-docs/html` directory.

 ## Linting
 The linter configuration can be founder under `config/pylintrc`.